fhempy/fhempy/README.md

 fhempy allows to run modules locally (same device as FHEM runs on) or on remote peers.
 Those remote peers only make sense if you want to extend the range of bluetooth or want to distribute the load of some modules to other more powerfull devices (e.g. video object detection).

-### Peer setup (short)
+### Peer setup (short version)
 Only on remote peers, do not run this commands on the FHEM instance.
+Run this commands with user "pi".

 ```
 ### WARNING: DO THIS COMMAND ONLY ON REMOTE PEER, NOT ON YOUR FHEM INSTANCE ###